Saint Michael's Abbey

 The Abbey Shop

 A shop selling cards designed by monks, Catholic books, products from the Abbey farm, devotional items, and more is located at the entrance to the monastery.
-It is open between 10.30 am and 3.30 pm on weekdays.
+The shop remains closed for now, due to works being carried out on the site.

 The famous Cavaillé-Coll organ at Farnborough continues to be used for Sunday Mass and Vespers on most Sundays of the year.
 During Summer we have our traditional organ recital series.
 Concerts are held on the first Sunday of each month from May until October and start at 3 pm.
 There is no charge, simply a retiring collection.